Chair of Department/Professor

 Ph.D.
 University of Illinois-Chicago, 2015

 Teaching and research interests include contemporary poetry, theories of the lyric, poetic form, myth & genre, creative writing pedagogy, and digital media/ literary publishing.

 PhD.
 SUNY Binghamton, 1997

-> Teaching, research and interests are creative writing-fiction, stand-up comedy as literature, American humor, the New Testament as political literature and American literature.
+Teaching and research interests include creative writing-fiction, stand-up comedy as literature, American humor, the New Testament as political literature and American literature.

-> Ph.D.
+Ph.D.
 Ed.D.
 Teachers College, Columbia University, 2018

 Teaching and research interests include creative writing: fiction; stand-up comedy as literature, American humor, the New Testament & American literature.